9ae/ace/characters/vio.md

 - Large crowds, public speaking (which is what makes her ascension to take leadership of the org so impressive)

 *What do they value in life?*
+**Forgiveness:** has an obsession with discipline, obsessed with learning to control instincts.
+She believes it will be the key to help her gain control over her fugue state.
+Extreme forgiveness is an act of self-control of holding back out baser instincts to hit back.

 *What makes them happy?*
 When people believe in her.
+When she can find someone she connects with...

 *What gives them hope?*